 It’s time for change

-The COVID-19 pandemic has shown how important walking is to our health and happiness, and how urgently we need to address gaps in access to green space.
-We believe that everyone, everywhere should have easy access to high quality green spaces close to where they live (defined as within a five-minute walk from home).
-That’s why we’re using May’s local elections to make this a reality.
+We believe that everyone, everywhere should have easy access to high quality green spaces close to where they live.
+That’s why we used this May’s local elections to make this a reality.